Manipur Institute of Technology: Library

-The Library provides invaluable information needs of the institute faculty, staff and students.
 There are around 20 thousands volumes covering all disciplines of science, engineering & technology, humanities & social sciences.
 In addition to the books, few collection of audio/video cassettes and CDROM discs also available in the Library.
 The library currently subscribes to around 15 national and international journals in sciences, engineering and humanities.
-The library remains open from 9:00 AM to 5:00 pm on all working days.

 Student life

 The institute has a Hostel Block which can accommodate around 200 students.

-Internet connectivity is provided to all the students through VSAT (512 kbit/s).
+Internet connectivity is provided to all the students through VSAT.
 There is a large football field, a basketball court and a cricket pitch (under construction).
 The establishment of various clubs like Debating club, Music Club, Photography club, Hiking Club and Hobby club etc. is on the way.

 Training and Placement

 The Training and Placement Cell of the college looks after the placement of the students.
 It arranges training of students so that they come up with suitable jobs in the industry and various private and public sector organizations.
 The Training and Placement cell have started inviting senior executives of major industries and organizations to provide pre-placement courses to the students prior to formal campus interviews.